yimzhu/kong_assignment/README.md

    npm run cy:e2e:run
    ```

-3. Execute all test cases only by headless mode
+  Or execute all test cases only by headless mode

    ```bash
    npm run cy:run
    ```

-4. Execute all test cases only by UI mode
+  Or execute all test cases only by UI mode

    ```bash
    npm run cy:open
    ```

-5. Clear test results
+  Or clear test results

    ```bash
    npm run clear
    ```

-6. Generate report
+  Or generate report

    ```bash
    npm run report